 New Mortgage Leads

-On one side of things, there are those buying, or looking to buy commercial property, and are therefore looking for new property financing.
+On one side of things, there are those looking to buy commercial property, that are therefore looking for new property financing (or will be looking in the near future).

-Those looking for a new commercial loan will be looking on behalf of their own use—say, a small business loan—or for investment/development purposes.
+Those in search of a new mortgage will be looking on behalf of their own use—say, a small business loan—or for investment/development purposes.

 Mortgage Refinance Leads